manuelftech/ai-vr-control/README.md

 # Python + Virtual Reality

-Project to control a Virtual Reality environment using Python with ChatGPT

-The Virtual Reality environment is programmed in C# for Unity Engine, it allows ChatGPT to change the state of the 3D elements of the scene.
+This project enables control of a Virtual Reality (VR) environment using Python and ChatGPT.
+The VR environment is built using C# and Unity Engine, allowing ChatGPT to modify the state of 3D elements within the scene.

 ### Application running:
 [![overview](https://img.youtube.com/vi/Hg86pDgOp3w/hqdefault.jpg)](https://youtu.be/Hg86pDgOp3w)